 To learn more about taking care of natural stone, visit our Cleaning and Maintenance page.

-Radon is a naturally occuring radioactive gas emitted by a wide range of natural stones, soil, and water.
+Radon is a naturally occurring radioactive gas emitted by a wide range of natural stones, soil, and water.
 It seeps into the air and, in large quantities, can cause health issues and cancer.

 Over the past decade, there has been a lot of talk and concerns about the levels of radon gas emitted by granite tiles and countertops.